RuofanChen/Olympic-Data-Visualization/README.md

 [![image](https://user-images.githubusercontent.com/57047582/135732009-e0b53c03-3994-442e-b59e-84099494cccd.png)](https://vizhub.com/RuofanChen/80a0c887e536419fb4a98ca16fa856e2)

 ### version three
-What changed: the color of the bar, since the categories are the type of medal: bronze, silver, and gold.
+What changed: the color of the bin, since the categories are the type of medal: bronze, silver, and gold.
 The bin color has changed to the same color as the category.

 [![image](https://user-images.githubusercontent.com/57047582/142295562-c49bd468-5c4c-4f10-8ea5-d907750845a7.png)](https://vizhub.com/RuofanChen/b20327fb2d704265b8c3cd70ee4c09e1)